 Patients are not required to see a psychiatrist with a practice interest in transgender health.
 Any Alberta psychiatrist can make the diagnosis of gender dysphoria.

-Two mental health consultation reports are still required for patients to be eligible for the Gender Surgery Program.
+Two mental health consultation reports are still required for patients to be eligible for the Gender Reaffirming Program.
 One of these reports can come from any licensed and register Alberta psychiatrist.
 The second report can also come from an Alberta psychiatrist or it can completed by registered Alberta psychologist who is competent in transgendered health.